It’s funny how being faced with an interview or CV update makes you look at yourself and the ‘story’ of your life objectively.

 I understand that how we feel about ourselves, our failures, each event, big or small, comes down to attitude or frame of mind.
 That’s what we’re trying to teach our young people.

-It’s just so much easier said than lived.
+It’s just so much easier said than done.

 Lucy hugged me mid-class on Wednesday.
-I was on her level helping a fellow student and for no reason she came to me, put her arms around me and nestled her head into my neck.
-“You’re my favourite” she said.
+I was crouching on my haunches behind her classmate, supporting his learning and for no reason she got out of her chair, came to me, put her arms around me and nestled her face into my neck.
+“You’re my favourite” she told me quietly.
 I could cry.